brennane/RepRapGuru/Kit_Review.md

 I think its a relatively complete kit with some minor issues.
 If you want a frustration-free build experience for a Prusa i3 printer ...  you might want to spend a lot more and get a Prusa i3 kit for many times tthe cost of this kit:  for a clone I am happy at this price point.

-- Parts: mixed review, generally the parts are good generic clones.
-But everything is a clone.
-I did find some issues with my parts that needed revision.
+- Parts: I did find some issues with my parts that needed revision.
+Most (all) parts a generic ones you will find for DIY kits on 3d forums, etc.
 - Completeness: This is a good functional printer, but lacks some of the nicer touches other kits have such as auto-leveling and a good quality filament spool.
 - Documentation: Build manual is most of the time easy to follow, but it references older iterations of the hardware which makes things such as the "bill of materials" not quite match up with the current kit.
 It also ends abruptly without providing advice on how to get to your first successful print after getting the software installed.
 - Software: Open Source and Open Source software.
-This is good since the DIY and reprap community is alive and well.
+The newer slic3r and (look for the Prusa Slic3r build) are really quite functional.
-- Service: I have exchanged emails with the service team a few times and have a good feeling about their customer support.
+- Service: I have exchanged emails with the service team a few times and have a good feeling about their customer support where they helped troubleshoot some problems I faced.
+They also replaced a faulty part in my kit.

 ## Completeness: "B+"